tortoiseJess/Statistical-Learning/README.md

-# machineLearning_matlab
+#Statistical Learning course @UWaterloo

-demonstration of some matlab implementations of some machine learning models
+Implementations of some machine learning models